 Twelve miles of golden beaches, views of the Maya Mountains, and a rich foundation of culture, Placencia is a place like no other.
 Most of the every-day attraction and activities center on the sea from boating and fishing to snorkeling and diving, but if you take a good look around you'll find plenty of ways to keep busy.

-You'll find a handful of beaches to consider in and around the area.
-You can click on the name of each beach for more information concerning that part of the coast.
+You will discover a small variety of beaches to choose from in and around the area.
+Just click on the name of each beach to read a detailed article concerning that beach.

-Do you like spending time under the open sky?
-You may be pleased to know the area has several enjoyable nature preserves in and nearby.
+Do you want to enjoy more of your vacation outdoors?
+You may be happy to learn the area has several enjoyable nature preserves in and nearby.

-You can look through the table below for more information about your options.
+Be sure to look at the following table for more information about your options.

 |Savannah Forest Station at Paynes Creek||Nature Sanctuary/Wildlife Reserve||4.7 mi.
 West-Southwest of Central Alabama Warf|